Adarsh51-49/Relapse-Risk-Detection/README.md

-# Relapse Risk Detection Using Wearable Physiological Signals
+# Relapse Risk Detection Using Wearable Physiological Signals in AUD

 ## Overview
-In this project, I focused on detecting stress using wearable physiological signals.
+In this project, I have mainly focused on detecting stress using wearable physiological signals.
-Stress is considered one of the major factors that can lead to alcohol relapse, so identifying it early can help in understanding relapse risk.
+Because Stress is considered as one of the major factor for alcohol relapse, so identifying it early can help in understanding relapse risk.

 ## Dataset
-The project uses the WESAD dataset, which contains physiological data collected from wearable devices.
+i have used the WESAD dataset, which contains physiological data collected from wearable devices.

-Signals used:
+Signals used :
 - EDA (Electrodermal Activity)
 - BVP (Blood Volume Pulse)
 - Temperature

-Data from 15 participants was used for the final model.
+Data collected from 15 participants was used for the final model.

 ## Methodology
 The raw signals were first divided into smaller segments using a window size of 200 samples (around 50 seconds).